aptos-labs/aptos-core/aptos-move/framework/README.md

 The overall structure of the Aptos Framework is as follows:

 ```
-├── aptos-framework                                 # Sources, testings and generated documentation for Aptos framework component
+├── aptos-framework                                 # Sources, testing and generated documentation for Aptos framework component
-├── aptos-token                                 # Sources, testings and generated documentation for Aptos token component
+├── aptos-token                                 # Sources, testing and generated documentation for Aptos token component
-├── aptos-stdlib                                 # Sources, testings and generated documentation for Aptos stdlib component
+├── aptos-stdlib                                 # Sources, testing and generated documentation for Aptos stdlib component
-├── move-stdlib                                 # Sources, testings and generated documentation for Move stdlib component
+├── move-stdlib                                 # Sources, testing and generated documentation for Move stdlib component
-├── cached-packages                                 # Toolings to generate SDK from mvoe sources.
+├── cached-packages                                 # Tooling to generate SDK from mvoe sources.
 ├── src                                     # Compilation and generation of information from Move source files in the Aptos Framework.
 Not designed to be used as a Rust library
 ├── releases                                    # Move release bundles
 └── tests